 José Martí, Francisco Gonzalo (Pachín) Marín, and Sotero Figueroa and the independence of Cuba and Puerto Rico from Spain.

-Students therefore learn about Puerto Rico’s independence from Spain but not necessarily delve into Puerto Rico’s territorial status and lack of voting representation in Congress, a condition Puerto Rico and D.C. share.
+Students learn about Puerto Rico’s independence from Spain, which actually consisted of Spain giving Puerto Rico to the United States.
+They do not necessarily delve into Puerto Rico’s territorial status and lack of voting representation in Congress, a condition Puerto Rico and D.C. share.
 In 10th grade, though, D.C. teachers ask students to think about colonies, and one of the examples to consider is this:

 Explain the military interventions of the United States in Central America and the Caribbean, the subsequent occupation of some of the territories, and local resistance to growing U.S. influence, as evidenced in Cuba, Puerto Rico, Haiti, the Dominican Republic, Panama, and Nicaragua.